Jamesthe1/MissionLoader/export/README.md

 > NOTE: If your node depends on a mission from another mod, please add a `BepInDependency` to that mod in your plugin so that yours loads after it.
 This mod does not work well with cyclic dependencies.

 MissionLoader comes pre-packed with an event to detect when a scene is completely ready to spawn objects in.
-This is useful for
+This is useful for loading objects from an AssetBundle, as well as spawning new GameObjects.
 1. At the top of your plugin script, add `using MissionLoader`.
 2. Create a method called `OnSceneReady` in your plugin class with no arguments.
 3. Inside this method: